monolayer/monorepo/docs/guide/introduction/first-schema.md

 <<< @/snippets/migrations-generate.txt

-This command will generate a migration file of your chosen name with the schema changes to apply in your project under the `monolayer` directory.
+This command will generate a migration file of your chosen name with the schema changes to apply in your project under the `monolayer-pg` directory.

 ```text [Generated files]
 🗂️ hello-monolayer (project root)